micromaomao/blog/content/linux-ick/en.md

     vma_start_write(vma);
     <div class="comment-box">
       Earlier in <code>do_mprotect_pkey</code> we have taken the mmap_lock by calling <code>mmap_write_lock_killable</code>.<br>
-      This call increments a sequence number on the VMA so that readers trying to opportunistically avoid taking the<br> mmap_lock when reading will actually fallback to taking it (and hence waiting until this mprotect call is done).<br>
+      This call increments a sequence number on the VMA so that readers trying to opportunistically avoid taking the<br> mmap_lock when reading will actually fall back to taking it (and hence waiting until this mprotect call is done).<br>
       This means that if we want to modify <code>vma->vm_flags</code> or <code>vma->vm_page_prot</code>, we need to both take the<br> mmap_lock, and call this function.
     </div>
     vm_flags_reset(vma, newflags);